zaphosting/docs/docs/dedicated-linux-ssl.md

 ## Automatic Renewal

 In most cases, Certbot should automatically setup certificate renewal for you through the use of cronjob and/or systemd timer.
-You can confirm this by running the following command which utilises the `--dry-run` parameter to test the process.
+You can confirm this by running the following command, which utilises the `--dry-run` parameter to test the process.
 ```
 certbot renew --dry-run
 ```